Tracking Capabilities for Safer Agents: Experiments

 We evaluate whether writing type-safe programs with tracked capabilities degrades agentic performance by comparing agents using our MCP against agents using conventional tool calling on established benchmarks.

-\bfparagraph{Setup} We evaluate on two agentic benchmarks: \emph{$\tau^2$-bench}~\cite{tau2bench} and \emph{SWE-bench}~\cite{swebench}.
+\bfparagraph{Setup} We evaluate on two agentic benchmarks: \emph{$\tau^2$-bench}~\cite{tau2bench} and \emph{SWE-bench Lite}\footnote{The Lite variant of SWE-bench~\cite{swebench} consists of 300 representative instances selected from the full dataset.}.
 For both benchmarks, we compare two configurations: the standard tool-calling interface, and our capability-safe harness in which the agent generates typed Scala programs instead of issuing tool calls.
 All evaluations are \emph{zero-shot}: no solved trajectories or demonstrations are provided to the agent.

 $\tau^2$-bench tests conversational agents that assist users in simulated customer service scenarios.
 We evaluate under two domains: \lstinline{airline} (flight changes, cancellations, baggage policies) and \lstinline{retail} (order management, returns, product inquiries).
 We report $\textsf{pass}^1$~\cite{tau2bench}, the fraction of tasks solved correctly, averaged over 10 independent runs per task.
 We test several models of varying capability: gpt-oss-120b~\cite{gptoss}, MiniMax M2.5~\cite{minimaxm25}, and DeepSeek V3.2~\cite{deepseekv32}.